carcutter/cars-webplayer-js/apps/docs/docs/customisation.md

 :::info

-If you are using the WebComponent directly, you need to transform the props to HTML attributes (which are in kebab case and take `string` as value type)
+If you are using the WebComponent directly, you need to transform the props to HTML attributes (which are in dashed-case and take `string` as value type)

 :::